What is liquid fund ? 5 things you must know about it.

 You can not do the same with Bank fixed deposits.

-Bank fixed deposits will attract a penalty on premature withdrawal.
+Bank fixed deposits will attract a penalty for premature withdrawal.

 So, go for fixed deposits if your investment horizon is 1 year or more than that.

-One benefit of a fixed deposit is that it provides a capital guarantee of 5 lakh rupees by RBI , in case of default by bank.
+One benefit of a fixed deposit is that it provides a capital guarantee of 5 lakh rupees by RBI, in case of default by the bank.

 While in a liquid fund, there is no such guarantee given.